Tyrn/wei/the-insider-en.typ

      Bemish was so upset by  this comment that he lost his self control.
 His true nature emerged and  Ashinik noticed  at  once that  Bemish's  head  was really just a meat egg.
 Ashinik felt himself very uncomfortable.
-"What if he asks now - do you really think I am a demon?"
+"What if he asks now---do you really think I am a demon?"

      But Bemish didn't ask anything like  this,  he shook  his meat egg  and said.